Planning a trip to Australia, but not sure where to start? This article is for you!

 It’s very important to understand that you cannot see everything in Australia unless you have unlimited time and budget.
 So be selective when you choose where to go.

-Just on a side note, domestic flights are not necessarily the more expensive option, in fact it can be cheaper to fly than to spend days on the road (costs of car rental, fuel, accommodation, and food for the extra days will quickly add up), not to mention the precious time you save.
+TIP: Domestic flights are not necessarily the more expensive option, in fact it can be cheaper to fly than to spend days on the road.
+The costs of car rental, fuel, accommodation, and food for the extra days will quickly add up, not to mention the precious time you save.

 If I had to choose just one place to go to in Australia, I would recommend the Red Centre (Uluru-Kata Tjuta National Park, the Kings Canyon, West MacDonnell ranges…).
 It is so very different from all the rest and it’s also what makes Australia so unique.
 Of course, it’s just my personal opinion, but you really have to experience it in order to understand how special it is.
 Uluru is not ‘just a rock’.

-To summarise.
-Good trip itinerary stands or falls with these four factors: WHAT, WHEN, HOW LONG, and WHERE.
+So, these are our main tips for planning a trip to Australia.
+To summarize: good trip itinerary stands or falls with these four factors: WHAT, WHEN, HOW LONG, and WHERE.
 Once you figure that out, the rest is easy.

-It goes without saying that budget is a very important factor as well, but leave the money worries for later, after you figure out the itinerary.
+It goes without saying that the budget is a very important factor as well, but leave the money worries for later, after you figure out your trip itinerary.

-Check this post with our 5-week Australia itinerary.
+TIP: If you are looking for ideas on where to go in Australia, check this post with our 5-week Australia itinerary.
+It covers some of the most beautiful regions, some of the must-see places in Australia.
 Even if you don’t have as much time in Australia, you will get a good idea of what there is to see and how much time you need for each region.

-If you are traveling to Australia with a family, check our tips for traveling to Australia with kids.
+TIP: If you are planning to visit Australia with a family, check our tips for traveling to Australia with kids.